Jorkoh/TransporteZaragozaKT/README.md

 ## License

-This project is licensed under the terms of the GNU GPLv3 license.
+This project is licensed under the terms of the **CC BY-NC 4.0 License**.
+This means, among other things, that you **can not use this project commercially**.
+Please read the [full license terms](https://creativecommons.org/licenses/by-nc/4.0/legalcode) if you have any doubts.